b-yond-infinite-network/amaze-us/microservice/challenge-4/README.md

 ### Tech choices
 - I used Java because it's the language i'm the best at and it really works well for this problem.
 I don't have experience with Scala
+Why Java 11 and not 12 it's because the Kafka release notes don't say Java 12 support and I didn't want to risk.
 - I chose SpringBoot because it's the easiest, fastest framework to develop in.
 - The cat-mood-producer uses Java 8 Parallel Stream, it can also use the number of provided threads to have more control about the number of thread, i found the Parallel Stream to be faster so it's the default implementation -Dexecutor.implementation=stream|anything
 - Kafka was a no-brainer because of its scalability and its stability and maturity.